hakanErgin/class-5-project-lazyvariable/README.md

 ## Description:

-The user is be able to create their `CV` by filling the fields and their `Portfolio` importing their projects from github.
+The user is able to create their `CV` by filling the fields and their `Portfolio` importing their projects from github.
 For the moment they can view this information on `Preview`.
 They should then be able to have this printed out in a nice format.

 **Users are able to:**